 Hot-dipped galvanised steel panels shall be galvanised in accordance with the requirements of AS/NZS 4680.
-Both sides of the galvanised surface shall be "brush" blasted to reduce glare prior to erection, Hold Point 2.
-"Brush" blasting shall be in accordance with AS/NZS 4680.
+Both sides of the galvanised surface shall be "brush" blasted to reduce glare prior to erection, Hold Point 4 "Brush" blasting shall be in accordance with AS/NZS 4680.

-Any sound insulation shall be protected from water, rain or road spray.
+Any sound insulation shall be covered on the absorbent side with glass fleece to protect from water, rain or road spray.
 The sound insulation shall be hydrophobic, free of materials promoting corrosion and resistant to light, weathering, salting and rotting.
+Protective films may not be used.
+The sound insulation shall retain dimensional stability even after ageing, and maintain their reference position.

 Steel panels shall not come in contact with the ground.
-A concrete sill, 100 mm (minimum) above the ground surface shall be provided.
-Concrete shall be Class N25/20, in accordance with MRTS70 Concrete.
+A concrete sill beam, 100 mm (minimum) above the ground surface shall be provided to conform to the requirements of Clause 8.8.